 I read that herbs do not like to be overly wet so I try to keep my watering at a minimum but honestly I am not an expert.
 Take my advice and look to those who know all about gardening and herbs for keeping them alive advice.

 As you can see my herb garden is sitting in my window so now when I cook I can easily cut pieces off and toss them in my food.
 If you like drying herbs try my DIY dried flower wall hanging.
+Another fun idea to decorate with your herb garden is to use it as a centerpiece in a tablescape like this DIY dollar store spring tablescape.
 It is another great place for herbs.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION